 Employee details maintained in HR systems should sync with payroll: pay rates, classifications, leave balances, and personal details.
 Single-source employee data eliminates discrepancies between systems and reduces administrative overhead.

 Automate super contributions by integrating with clearing houses that distribute payments to employee funds.
-This ensures timely compliance with superannuation guarantee obligations and simplifies the payment process.
+With Payday Super arriving in 2026, this integration becomes essential for meeting the seven-business-day payment deadline every pay run.

 Automation opportunities in payroll